bluebanquise/bluebanquise/resources/documentation/stories.rst

   EOF
   done

-Save, make this script executable, and launch it asking for 4 nodes:
+Save, make this script executable, and run it asking for 4 nodes:

 .. code-block:: text